-FaceTime might not work on your iPhone if the app's location is set to the wrong region, particularly countries where FaceTime is blocked/restricted—Oman, UAE, Qatar, etc. Here's how to check and change FaceTime's location on your iPhone.
+FaceTime might not work on your iPhone if the app’s location is set to the wrong region, particularly in countries where FaceTime is blocked/restricted like Oman, UAE, Qatar, etc. Here’s how to check and change FaceTime’s location on your iPhone.

 Step 1: Launch Settings and select FaceTime.

-Step 2: Tap the Apple ID address and select Change Location.
+Step 2: Tap the Apple ID address.
+Then, select Change Location.

-Step 5: Select a country from the list and tap Save.
+Step 5: Select a country from the list.
+Then, tap on Save.

 Apple will verify your selection and effect the change.

-Many device functionalities and apps (FaceTime and App Store, for example) won't function correctly if your iPhone's date and time settings are incorrect.
-And not just on iPhones, this also applies to FaceTime on Mac and iPad.
+Many device functionalities and apps (FaceTime and App Store, for example) won’t function correctly if your iPhone’s date and time settings are incorrect.
+And not just on iPhones, this also applies to FaceTime on Macs and iPads.
 Check that your device is configured to update date and time information automatically.
-Go to Settings > General > Date & Time and ensure 'Set Automatically' is toggled on.
+Go to Settings > General > Date & Time and ensure ‘Set Automatically’ is toggled on.